3 Weeks Contemporary Circus R&D Project (1 week Prep + 1-2 weeks R&D)

 The showing it’self is a little more mature then our previous work so we have a slightly higher rating.

-A large focus for the tour is to reduce the carbon footprint to as little as possible.
+A large focus for the project is to reduce the carbon footprint to as little as possible.
 With e.g. using electric carsWe want to go further.
 We want to know the extent to which these measures reduce our CO2 emittance, if there are other things we could be doing and how to calculate and record this data so that we can scrutinise and better understand the tour’s environmental impact.

 The itty gritty